 The shaped beam pattern given in this section is in terms of the primary as well as the secondary parameters.
 The primary parameters are the beamlet size, coverage area width in the direction of interest and the peak side-lobe level.
 Secondary parameters are the blockage parameter, surface deviation and the number of beamwidths scanned.
 The effect of secondary parameters on the antenna radiation is to broaden the main beam and increase the side-lobe level.
 Although the dominant parameter in the beam broadening is the number of beamwidths scanned, the effects of the other two parameters are given here for completeness.
 However, the effect of blockage on side-lobe level should not be overlooked.
-Though it is true that, due to practical limitations, even for a satellite antenna design which calls for maintaining the blockage free criteria, there is normally a small amount of edge blockage.
-In particular, edge blockage is quite likely to occur for linear dual-polarization antennas employing a common aperture as is the case of dual gridded reflectors used for Anik-E, G-Star, Anik-C, Brazilsat, etc. This is because of the required separation between the foci of the two overlapped reflectors for the isolation requirements and for the volume needed for accommodating two sets of horns.
+Though it is true that, due to practical limitations, even for a satellite antenna design which calls for maintaining the blockage is quite likely to occur for linear dual-polarization antennas employing a common aperture as is the case of dual gridded reflectors used for Anik-E, G-Star, Anik-C, Brazilsat, etc. This is because of the volume needed for accommodating two sets of horns.